Follow Us on WhatsApp

 Castor oil isn’t suited for everyone

-This is not based on assumption but in fact, as voiced by a skin expert.
-“Some people can report skin irritation due to the use of castor oil, especially if one suffers from an existing skin condition like dermatitis or sensitive skin,” warns Dr. Sushant Shetty, head of medical operations, Kaya Skincare Limited.
+But, beware as castor oil can lead to skin irritations as well.
+“Some people can report skin irritation due to the use of castor oil, especially if one suffers from an existing skin condition like dermatitis or sensitive skin,” dermatologist Dr Sushant Shetty tells Health Shots.

 Moreover, the same thickness and fat content in castor oil that works positively for some might spell doom for others.